Ordinary Differential Equations

 Credits: 3 (3 lecture; 0 lab)

 IV.
 Learning Objectives

-3. Solve linear equations with constant coefficients by the methods of variation of parameters and undetermined coefficients.
+- Solve linear differential equations with constant coefficients by the methods of variation of parameters and undetermined coefficients.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • pretending to be someone else or having someone else pretend to be you,